image

 Part of building native serverless applications is selecting services that are the best fit for a task.
 These days there are so many great managed services for things such as user authentication, payment processing, image recognition and more.
 With the ubiquity of all of these services you’ll be able to create fully serverless applications.

-The goal of this learning path is to teach developers how to create a fully serverless web application using Lambda, API Gateway, Cognito, S3, and DynamoDB.
+The goal of this course is to teach developers how to create a fully serverless web application using Lambda, API Gateway, Cognito, S3, and DynamoDB.
 In order to accomplish this there are several courses covering the individual services to get you up-to-speed.
 Then the final course walks through combining all of these services into one application.
 The end result will be a multi-user todo list application.

 Intended Audience: